 Bike the beautiful Italian gardens of Villa Borghese, Rome’s largest public park, pedaling through the greenery on paved paths past fountains and a lake.
 Stop to take in the city views from Pincio Terrace.

-Medieval Lucca, in Tuscany, is also a great place for cycling; you can pedal around the city on top of the massive walls.
+One of the best things to do in Tuscany is to cycle in medieval Lucca.
+You can pedal around the city on top of the massive walls.

 On the Amalfi Coast in Southern Italy, walk three miles from Minori to Maiori by following the scent of lemons.
 For more than 400 years, lemon trees have grown along il Sentiero dei Limoni, the Lemon Path.